vuex-orm/vuex-orm/docs/getting-started.md

 With above example, you can see that the `author` field at `Post` model has a relation of `belongsTo` with `User` model.

+You can learn more about Vuex ORM Models at [Model: Getting Started](model/getting-started.md)

 ## Create Your Modules

 Next, you might want to create Vuex Module to register with models.
 However, the module could be an empty object.